2015–16 Lowland Football League

 The 2015–16 Lowland League was the third season of the Lowland Football League.
 The season began on 1 August 2015 and ended on 19 May 2016.
 Edinburgh City were the defending champions.
 Cumbernauld Colts were elected to the league as new members.

 The league was won by Edinburgh City with two matches remaining on 9 April 2016, securing their second title after a 1–0 win over Stirling University.
 They played the champions of the 2015–16 Highland League (Cove Rangers) in the semi-finals of the League Two play-offs, winning 4-1 on aggregate.

 Edinburgh City then drew 1–1 at home in the first leg of the play-off final against East Stirlingshire, before scoring a late penalty to win 1–0 away from home in the second leg, winning 2–1 on aggregate to gain a place in Scottish League Two.

 Teams

-The following teams have changed division since the 2014–15 season.
+The following teams have changed division prior to the 2015–16 season.